 All staff need to receive suitable training from their employer as is necessary to ensure, so far as is reasonably practicable, their health and safety at work.

 Unless your property is already operating as a similar business then it is quite likely that you will need planning permission.
 If you are in any doubt, contact customer services at Sedgemoor District Council who will be able to tell you.

 Any building or vehicle must be able to protect food from contamination and be easy to clean.
 In addition it should have a supply of hot and cold clean water, have adequate drainage, be well lit, and have sufficient temperature controlled storage, if required.

-Environmental health staff at Sedgemoor District Council will be able to offer you more advise should you require it.
-They can be contacted through customer services.
+The Environmental Health Team at Sedgemoor District Council will be able to offer you more advice should you require it.
+Their contact details are at the bottom of the page.

 There is also an option for a business to sign a primary authority agreement with the Environmental Health Team to enable additional business advice and support on regulatory compliance.

 Other advice and support is available from: